 On May 30, 1935 a crowd of 5,000 attended the dedication event.
 The park was visited by hundreds during the next years, but spring floods washed away the bridge and destroyed much of the work done.
 Funds ran low and soon the area reverted to its wild state.

-In 1967, the Lyon County Board, together with the Park Advisory Board , levied local funds to match state and federal grants to enlarge Garvin Park by 490 acres and to develop recreational facilities.
-As of 2001 it is 748 Acres in Size.
+In November of 1967, after an 18 months process, the Lyon County Board levied local funds to match state and federal grants to enlarge Garvin Park by 490 acres and to develop recreational facilities; essentially establishing the current 750 Garvin Park footprint.